Javascript is not enabled.

 AARP (Source: Alamy Stock Photo, Getty Images)

-The central bank’s Federal Open Market Committee agreed at its Sept.
-17 meeting to reduce the federal funds rate by a quarter percentage point to a target range of 4 to 4.25 percent.
-The last time the target federal funds rate was this low was December 2022.
+The central bank’s Federal Open Market Committee agreed at its Oct.
+29 meeting to reduce the federal funds rate by a quarter percentage point to a target range of 3.75 to 4 percent.
+This widely anticipated rate cut follows another quarter-percentage-point cut in September.

-Although inflation remains above the Fed’s target of 2 percent, policymakers appear to have lowered rates in response to recent employment data showing the labor market is cooling, says Sebastián Leguizamón, director of the Center of Applied Economics at Western Kentucky University.
+Although the inflation rate remains above the Fed’s target of 2 percent, policymakers appear to have lowered interest rates in response to a cooling labor market, says Sebastián Leguizamón, director of the Center of Applied Economics at Western Kentucky University.

 The rate cut might be welcome news for some retirees, but not all older adults will benefit from it.
 “The effect is mixed and very portfolio-specific,” Leguizamón says.
 “So rather than cheering or booing, it’s better to think in terms of trade-offs that depend on debt levels and how a retiree’s assets are allocated.”